Yonhap News Agency: History

-In 1999 Yonhap took over the Naewoe News Agency.
-Naewoe was a South Korea government-affiliated organization, created in the mid 1970s, and tasked with publishing information and analysis on North Korea from a South Korean perspective through books and journals.
+In 1999, Yonhap took over the Naewoe News Agency.
+Naewoe was a South Korea government-affiliated organization, created in the mid 1970s, tasked with publishing information and analysis on North Korea from a South Korean perspective through books and journals.
 Naewoe was known to have close links with South Korea's intelligence agency, and according to the British academic and historian James Hoare, Naowoe's publications became "less partisan after the late 1980s and are often useful source of information on North Korea".
-In 1999 Naewoe merged with Yonhap News Agency, with materials on North Korea continued to be "distributed for free as part of the government's propaganda effort".
+In 1999, Naewoe merged with Yonhap News Agency, with materials on North Korea continued to be "distributed for free as part of the government's propaganda effort".
 According to the U.S. Library of Congress, "Originally a propaganda vehicle that followed the government line on unification policy issued, Naowae Press became increasingly objective and moderate in tone in the mid-1980s in interpreting political, social, and economic developments in North Korea".
 Naowae's principal publication was the monthly magazine Vantage Point: Developments in North Korea, which continued to be published by Yonhap until its discontinuation in 2016.

-It launched television news channel YTN in 1996 December 2, but separated the channel in 1998.
-It launched again in 2011 by its namesake channel Yonhap News.

 Activity

 Yonhap maintains various agreements with 90 non-Korean news agencies, and also has a services-exchange agreement with North Korea's Korean Central News Agency (KCNA) agency, signed in 2002.
 It is the only Korean wire service that works with foreign news agencies, and provides a limited but freely-available selection of news on its website in Korean, English, Chinese, Japanese, Spanish, Arabic, and French.

-Yonhap was the host news agency of the 1988 Seoul Summer Olympics and was elected twice to the board of the Organization of Asia-Pacific News Agencies (OANA).

 Yonhap is South Korea's only news agency large enough to have some 60 correspondents abroad and 600 reporters across the nation.
 Its largest shareholder is the Korea News Agency Commission (KONAC).
+Yonhap was the host news agency of the 1988 Seoul Summer Olympics, and was elected twice to the board of the Organization of Asia-Pacific News Agencies (OANA).
+In 2021, Yonhap partnered with the production company "Victory Contents" for a Korean drama screenplay contest.

 In 2003, the South Korean government passed a law giving financial and systematic assistance to the agency, to reinforce staff and provide equipment.
 In the legislation, it was also given the role of “promoting the country's image” to an international audience.
 The head of the Yonhap agency is usually affiliated with the government, which critics say harms press freedom and influences news-gathering.
 However, it is government affiliation, rather than press laws (which are supportive of press freedom), which is said to be the cause of any limitations, though the agency does criticise the government.